Luvideria/MusescoreDownloader/README.md

 ![execute_script](imgtuto/execute_script.PNG)

 You can specify in which directory you want your output file(s) after the link.
-You can also get the midi file (not always available) Check below for examples.
+You can also get the midi file (not always available) by typing something after the directory ( put a dot for the directory if you don't want to type one specifically but want the midi)

+Check below for examples.

 ## Not-Beginner instructions